 “In the face of one of the world’s most complex humanitarian crises, we are called to action,” said Stephen Kaufer, president and CEO of TripAdvisor.

 “Millions of refugees are seeking safe haven, often without safety or clarity around where they will end up, and they truly need our collective support,” Kaufer said.

 There are so many other opportunities for companies of all sizes to participate.
 Companies can raise awareness or funds through a cause marketing campaign.
 Employers can provide jobs or educational opportunities for refugees.
 Whatever your intended action, the first step is seeing the humanity in each child, woman, and man impacted by the refugee crisis and pledging to learn more about their needs.

-1. Give to GlobalGiving’s Syrian Refugee Relief Fund or to one of many organizations helping refugees around the world.
-GlobalGiving will match all donations to projects for Syrian refugees at 100 percent on June 20 until funds run out.
+1. Give to one of many GlobalGiving partners helping refugees around the world.
+GlobalGiving will match all new monthly donations to projects for refugees and displaced people on June 20, World Refugee Day, while funds last.